datahub-project/datahub/metadata-ingestion/docs/sources/powerbi/powerbi_pre.md

 ## Profiling

 The profiling implementation is done through querying [DAX query endpoint](https://learn.microsoft.com/en-us/rest/api/power-bi/datasets/execute-queries).
 Therefore the principal needs to have permission to query the datasets to be profiled.
+Usually this means that the service principal should have `Contributor` role for the workspace to be ingested.
 Profiling is done with column based queries to be able to handle wide datasets without timeouts.

 ## Admin Ingestion vs. Basic Ingestion
 PowerBI provides two sets of API i.e. [Basic API and Admin API](https://learn.microsoft.com/en-us/rest/api/power-bi/).